manicolosi/passman/README.md

 `$ passman dump-all`

+### Edit all records

+`$ passman edit-all`

+This dumps you into your $EDITOR with the decrypted YAML database.
+Currently this makes a tempfile with the plain text database.
+There's probably a better way to do this securely.

 ## Querying

 Querying is a bit limited current.
 The only data you can query against is the